Lcrypto/classic-PEG-/README.md

 Progressive edge growth for LDPC and QC-LDPC code construction C++, Python and Matlab PEG+ACE implementations solved memmory issues and etc

+Very beutifull demo of this algorithm you can see using java implementaion from https://uzum.github.io/ldpc-peg/

 References: